envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: Does a Set store values in JavaScript?
 A: No, only Keys which are unique (no two keys can be the same in a Set).

+#### C7

+Q: Which data-structure is more efficient at looping over data: An Array or a Hash Table?
+A: An Array.
+If your Hash Table has 50 addresses but only 3 addresses contain Keys, you would still have to access all 50 addresses to obtain those Keys.
+An Array is sequential in memory, which makes it more efficient in this regard.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie